-This is an elective subject and it is based on the Australian Curriculum.
+This is an elective subject and it is based on the Australian Curriculum for Economics and Business, and Civics and Citizenship.

 In this elective, students consider real-world applications of accounting to develop an understanding of the role, purpose and uses of accounting.
 Students explore the purpose of financial statements and entering transactions in MYOB.
 Accounting principles are applied conceptually (handwritten and/or spreadsheet) to create a Statement of Profit and Loss and Balance Sheet.
 Further, students will record and process transactions for a trading or service business in a computerised accounting program (MYOB).
 Year 10 Legal Studies investigates Australian citizens' legal rights and responsibilities, our system of criminal and civil law, and the resolution of disputes.
 It also delves into the Constitution and how laws are made and altered to deal with the changes in our society.